 Very important.
 You have to ensure adequate ratios of staff to guests.
-We typically recommend 1 bartender per 35 guests for a standard bar and 1 mixologist per 20 guests for a cocktail bar.
-Under staffing is the most stressful mistake.
+We typically recommend 1 bartender per 35 guests for a standard bar, and 1 mixologist per 20 guests for a cocktail bar.
+Under-staffing is the most stressful mistake.
 It stresses the organisers, the guests and the staff.

 8. Not hiring a bar back (what’s a bar back?
 See below)

 So you have hired your bar staff and they are ticking over nicely at the bar making drinks constantly.
 All seems to be going well until you look around halfway through the event and there are piles of dirty glasses.
-The aesthetics are ruined and this problem will juts get worse and worse.
+The aesthetics are ruined and this problem will just get worse and worse.

 9. Not giving the bar structure and location enough thought

 Critically though, locate the bar in the right place.
 Bar operations use a lot of equipment, glassware and stock.
-So much in fact, that its extremely rare that you can fit it all on the bar. easy and discreet access for the bar teams to a back of house storage area is really important.
+So much in fact, that its extremely rare that you can fit it all on the bar.
+Easy and discreet access for the bar teams to a back of house storage area is really important.

 10. Ordering the correct glassware

-Rocks/Tumblers: these are short glasses and typically we would suggest a minimum size of 10oz
+Rocks/Tumblers: these are short glasses and typically we would suggest a minimum size of 10oz.

-So if you follow the above, we think you are in with a good shout.
+So, if you follow the above, we think you are in with a good shout.